SamuelSwartzberg/flashcardifying_text_temp/ling/grammatical-feature.md

 #### cases

-for both dative and dechticaeative, CI is whatever the case of A2 was for v=2 (see other level of alignments).
+for both dative and dechticaetiative, CI is whatever the case of A2 was for v=2 (see other level of alignments).
 CII is dative for languages with dative morphosyntactic alignment.
 CII is dechticaetative for languages with dechticaetative morphosyntactic alignment.
 In the case of dative morphsynalign, A2 is called direct and A3 indirect object.
-In the case of dechticaetative morphsynalign, A2 is called primary and A3 secondary object.
+In the case of dechticaetative morphsynalign, A2 is called primary and A3 secondary object. dative morphsynalign=indirective morphsynalign dechticaetiative morphsynalign=secundative morphsynalign Primarily dative langauges often still feature some dechticaetiative behavior.

 ### merging